When it comes to fall, all those colorful leaves make it the perfect time for crafts and activities using leaves.

 - Empty egg carton or paper plate to use as paint pallette

 You could also use marker for this, but if it is washable marker the paint may make the marker smear.
 We found crayons worked great.

 (Unfortunately, school cafeterias do NOT have good lighting for pictures.)

-As you can see, the fall tree paintings turned out beautifully!
 And I love that some of the girls chose to draw squirrels in their trees as well.